Autonomy

 I am asthmatically immersed

-In the miasma of the burning lignite coal
+In the miasma of burning lignite coal

 That heats the winter neighborhood.